nickbryan/httputil/README.md

 ```

 ## TODO
-* [ ] Should we use problem details as the error format?
-If so, do we have a problem package or just have them as Error in the root?
+* [ ] Update README to highlight problem json as a feature and provide examples of usage.
 * [ ] Should each problem.Details have a code field so that we can increment them per business violation rule?
-So "422-SAV-1" or "422-01"
+So "422-NS-1" or "422-01"
 * [ ] Document how errors take priority over responses, if an error is returned no response will be written if one is also returned.
 * [ ] Implement proper JSON pointer handling on validation errors as per https://datatracker.ietf.org/doc/html/rfc6901.
 * [ ] Prevent overwriting of base values in the problem json marshaling code.
 * [ ]  What to do about handler?
 Should it still return error or only the ProblemDetails type?
 How could we also drop the need to pass a pointer for nil in the return arguments?
 Something instead of nil to represent empty?
 Union type?
 Httputil.NoProblem
-* [ ] Finish tests on server.go.
-* [ ] Finish testing handler.go.
+* [ ] Finish test existing code to achieve sensible coverage.
 * [ ] Check over status codes used and error messages sent to user and logs are correct in the JSON handler code.
-* [ ] Export hendlerError type and drop new function?
-* [ ] Test the Endpoint wrapper functions.
 * [ ] Decide on how to wrap logger, implement and test - use as is or clone the writeHandler so we can provide a static message and add the error as an attribute?
 Would also allow us to set pc?
 * [ ] Figure out how to handle query params and path params for validation and decoding.
-* [ ] Fix lint issues.
 * [ ] Ensure that panic middleware is correct, what comes back from recover and shoudl each type be handled (maybe just err and string).
 * [ ] Add common middleware.
-* [ ] Test all middleware.
 * [ ] Finalise all default values, ensure they are correct.
 * [ ] This README needs filling out properly.
 * [ ] Finalise all package documentation.